 Here is your chance to try a variety of methods for helping students uncover the critical content that your learning centers are geared toward.
 Feel confident in trying different activities, labs, and experiences that you typically have shied away from.
 Think about how you can add drawing, technology, physical movement, reading, reflecting, observing, graphing, etc. In addition to finding a variety of methods, feel free to diversify where the experience is taking place as well.
 The bottom line is that many students like learning in different ways, and teachers like safe environments to try new things.

 Build in Wild Card Time

 Building a culture of voice and choice while providing opportunities to develop self-management skills doesn't happen overnight.
 By building in wild card time, you allow for students to manage relevant items related to the learning centers.
 In all situations, wild card time can provide the structure to support the students who want a little more and those who need to catch up.
 In cases where learning centers are in the middle of a project, wild card time can provide students a valuable opportunity to build their ideas based on what they are learning in the centers.
 Sometimes the management of project-based learning requires the space for students to carry out simple tasks like email or phone calls.

 Carry a Clipboard

 Sometimes simplicity is the best option!
 Carry a clipboard with the class list formatted in a spreadsheet.
 Using this spreadsheet, you have your own record of which student is meeting your expectations and who needs extra help.
 As formative assessment takes place, quickly document with simple checkmarks.
 This documentation can provide really important data and information that will inform your next steps.
-Below is a sample spreadsheet that was created in our grading program:

 The possibilities are endless when we continue to build ideas and structures that support high-quality teaching and learning.
 Learning centers are a tool that we can all leverage.
 What are some learning center strategies that you can share?